 Comprising parliamentarians from 173 Member Parliaments and 11 Associate Members, the IPU aims to complement international relations conducted at inter-governmental level by ministers, ambassadors and other state officials by establishing friendship, understanding and co-operation between parliamentarians on issues of common concern and international significance.

-The IPU’s Mission Statement, as contained in its Strategy for 2012-17 is:
+The IPU’s Mission Statement, as contained in its Strategy 2017-21 is:

 To view all of the IPU's Publications and for further information click here.